jbannick/hellokata-java/src/eventbus/helloeventbusmod/README.md

 This app is modularized.

+The EventBus library is not modularized.
+Here we make it into an Automatic module.

 To build and run this app:

 - You must have Java JDK 9 or greater installed